The Cubic Vortical Whitham Equation: Stability

 Finally, we examine peaking by considering an initial condition of the form

 where $a=0.20$ in the CV-Whitham equation with $\Omega=1.0$.
+This initial condition corresponds to a second-order Stokes wave on water with a (dimensionless) depth of 1, see for example Johnson~\cite{johnson}.
 Figure \ref{PeakingPlot} shows the evolution of this initial condition for a variety of $t$ values.
 Peaking occurs shortly after $t=1.95$.
 As the peaking time is approached, both the asymmetry and wave height of the solution increase.
 For $t$ values close to peaking, the numerics show the incipient formation of a vertical jet at the crest of the front of the wave.
 Increasing the value of $a$ in equation (\ref{PeakingIC}) leads to earlier peaking times.
 Decreasing the value of $a$ leads to either later peaking times or no peaking at all.
 Increasing the value of $\Omega$ leads to earlier peaking times, while decreasing $\Omega$ leads to either later peaking times or no peaking at all.